RevenueCat/revenuecat-docs/docs_source/📈 Dashboard & Metrics/charts/subscription-retention-chart.md

-    "0-0": "How are resubscribes handled in Subscription Retention?", "0-1": "If a user churns, but later resubscribes, they will be counted as a retained subscription in the original purchase period.", "1-0": "How are refunds handled in Subscription Retention?", "1-1": "Refunded subscriptions are treated like subscriptions that churned during the period that the refund occurred in.", "2-0": "How are product changes handled in Subscription Retention?", "2-1": "This chart measures retention on a per-product basis.  \n  \nIf a subscriber changes products, they would be counted as “churned” on the old product and start a new “retention journey” on the new one.
+    "0-0": "How are resubscribes handled in Subscription Retention?", "0-1": "If a user churns, but later resubscribes, they will be counted as a retained subscription in the original purchase period.", "1-0": "How are refunds handled in Subscription Retention?", "1-1": "Refunded subscriptions are treated like subscriptions that churned during the period that the refund occurred in on the App Store & Play Store, since their access to the product is immediately revoked.
+On Stripe, however, you can decide whether or not to revoke access, which will determine whether the underlying subscription is treated as churned or not.", "2-0": "How are product changes handled in Subscription Retention?", "2-1": "This chart measures retention on a per-product basis.  \n  \nIf a subscriber changes products, they would be counted as “churned” on the old product and start a new “retention journey” on the new one.
 Their new cohort would be based on the date the transaction for the new product was completed.", "3-0": "Can I measure Subscription Retention across all product durations?",